Charlie Morgan (wrestler): Progress Wrestling (2017–2018)

 Charlie Morgan made her Progress Wrestling debut losing to Charli Evans in October 2017, in a PROGRESS Women's Title number one contendership tournament.
 At Chapter 63, Morgan and Toni Storm defeated Nina Samuels and Chakara.
 At Chapter 64 she defeated Millie McKenzie.
 In July 2018, she defeated Candyfloss.

 WWE

 NXT UK (2018–2019)

 Morgan made her WWE debut on night two of the 2018 United Kingdom Championship Tournament, defeating Killer Kelly.

 Personal life

 Lander publicly came out as gay at a Pro-Wrestling: EVE event.
-She is engaged to the professional wrestler Victoria Owen, better known by the ring name Jetta.
+In August 2023, she married fellow professional wrestler Victoria Owen, better known by the ring name Jetta.